ashwinboinala/mysql-pacemaker/README.md

        2017-11-10 00:11:59 AM INFO host: mysqlnode2, port: 3306, role: MASTER, state: UP, gtid_mode: ON, health: OK

    ```
-#from the above log you can use "INFO Binary Log File: mysql-bin.000004, Position: 1340, Binlog_Do_DB: N/A, Binlog_Ignore_DB:   N/A" to start replicating data from new master to slaves.
+   From the above log you can use "INFO Binary Log File: mysql-bin.000004, Position: 1340, Binlog_Do_DB: N/A, Binlog_Ignore_DB:   N/A"      to start replicating data from new master to slaves.

 7) Below is the command to stop mysqlfailover demon.